Myocardial infarction: Types

 A myocardial infarction is usually clinically classified as an ST-elevation MI (STEMI) or a non-ST elevation MI (NSTEMI).
 These are based on ST elevation, a portion of a heartbeat graphically recorded on an ECG.
 STEMIs make up about 25–40% of myocardial infarctions.
-A more explicit classification system, based on international consensus in 2012, also exists.
-This classifies myocardial infarctions into five types:
+A more explicit classification system, based on international consensus in 2026, also exists.
+This classifies myocardial infarctions into three types: